Kevin Boothe

-Kevin Mark Boothe (born July 5, 1983) is a former American football offensive lineman.
-He played college football at Cornell University.
-He was drafted in the sixth round (176th overall) by the Oakland Raiders in the 2006 NFL Draft.
+Kevin Mark Boothe (born July 5, 1983) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Cornell Big Red.
+He was selected in the sixth round (176th overall) by the Oakland Raiders in the 2006 NFL draft.
 He also played for the New York Giants, winning two Super Bowls with the team, both against the New England Patriots.

 Early life

 Boothe attended Pine Crest School in Fort Lauderdale, Florida, where he graduated in 2001.

 College career

 Boothe attended Cornell University and was a three-time All-Ivy League selection and a member of Cornell's Quill and Dagger society.

 Professional career

+Oakland Raiders (first stint)

-In the 2006 NFL Draft, he was selected by the Oakland Raiders in the sixth round with the 176th overall pick.
+In the 2006 NFL draft, Boothe was selected by the Oakland Raiders in the sixth round with the 176th overall pick. he was the first player drafted from Cornell since 1997.

-Oakland Raiders

-Boothe was the first player drafted from Cornell since 1997.
 He finished the 2006 season as the starting right guard for the Oakland Raiders.